Bihar National College

 Bihar National College is a constituent unit of Patna University.
 It is a multi-faculty college and offers courses in Science, Humanities, and Arts at graduate level.
 It is a post-graduate college but post-graduate teaching has been stopped for many years due to an insufficient number of teachers.
 At present there are 42 faculty members.

 History

-Bihar National College came into being with its status raised to second grade college in year 1889 by the government canto and tobakachi.
+Bihar National College came into being with its status raised to second grade college in year 1889 by the government baba canto and tobakachi father.
 It was founded as a high school by Babu Bisheshwar Singh in 1883.
 Later it was raised to the status of B.A. degree level in 1907 imparting degrees both in arts and science.
+Kantroop is khas of Canto.

 Campus

 The college is situated in central Patna close to Gandhi Maidan with the river Ganges flowing south of it.
-A hostel facility is also available.
+A hostel facility is also available where munaka lives.
 There is a lush green campus with playground.
+It's totally dominated criminals.